 Please Note: Money belts are to be used only for things you don’t need access to.
 Keep the cash you’ll need for the day in a wallet and don’t dig into your money belt in public–that defeats the purpose!
 I see travelers doing this all the time, making them an easy target.

-It’s more unlikely that a thief will take your entire suitcase out of your room than your cash or credit cards.
-Hotels don’t want to have a bad reputation, so a less obvious theft is easier to deny versus an entire suitcase that suddenly disappears.
+When figuring out where to keep passport when traveling, remember that most thefts occur from convenience.
+It’s less likely that a thief will take your entire suitcase out of your room than any cash or credit cards that are sitting out.
+Hotels don’t want to have a bad reputation, either, so a less obvious theft is easier to deny versus an entire suitcase that suddenly disappears.

-Yes, there are ways to break zippers and sneak into bags, but again–if you don’t have a hotel safe or don’t feel comfortable leaving your passport with reception (if that’s an option), then all you can do is make it more difficult for a thief to break into your bag.
+Avoid theft by using a suitcase with lockable zippers that can’t easily be pried open.
+Yes, there are ways to break zippers and sneak into bags, but again, if you don’t have a hotel safe or don’t feel comfortable leaving your passport with reception (if that’s an option), then all you can do is make it more difficult for a thief to break into your bag.

 It’s more likely a thief will try to open an unlocked bag than risk getting caught taking time to break into a locked suitcase.

 If I hadn’t left my Osprey backpack locked in my hostel in Borneo, my valuables would have been gone when I returned from a scuba diving trip.
 The Osprey Transporter and the Samsonite Omni PC are both terrific suitcases that have built-in lockable zippers.

 If you travel enough, small mishaps may happen while on the road.
 It’s almost unavoidable.
 Here are my five best safe travel tips!